 2. Determine the location of your vehicle.

 Make sure that your vehicle is in an area with adequate GPS coverage.
 If the vehicle is in a parking deck, garage or residential garage, then move it to an open location where it is easier to get the GPS location.
-Now check if the device is functioning correctly.
+The vehicle needs to be driven around for a couple of minutes.

 If you have any queries, please contact firstname.lastname@example.org.